CesarPiresSevero/PythonDSP/readme.md

 General rules:
 * The names "category","date","links","contents" and "subcontents" are mandatory and other names will be ignored
 * No field is mandatory for the code to work.
 Non complete fields will be set as "Null" in the search
-* Only contents will be displayed, the other fields will be used as metadata unless user requestes more info
+* Only contents will be displayed, the other fields will be used as metadata unless user requests more info

 ## Libraries